 When you just delete the page, you cut off any link equity (ranking power) for that page and take the risk of sending visitors to a 404 page (page not found).
 Sure, the page might not be relevant to your website any longer, but the historical value of the page should not be lost forever.

-By deleting the page you have run the risk of losing rankings, a loss in rankings could result in a loss of visibility and a loss in visibility directly translates to a loss of enquiry.
+By deleting the page you have run the risk of losing rankings, a loss in rankings could result in a loss of organic search visibility and a loss in organic search ranking directly translates to a loss of enquiry.

 2. Upload an Incorrect Sitemap